leamas/etc-cleaner/README.md

 clear in the screenshots directory.

 ## Status
-This is in the "works occasionally for me" status.
-That's not even alpha...
+This is in the dogfood status: I'm using this for my own needs.
+Let's call it sort of alpha.

 ## Download
 Either use git: